 \begin{definition} For $u\in \M^0(g(x),x;J_{s,t},H_{s,t})$, $x\in \fix f_H$, define $\sgn(u)=(-1)^\epsilon$ where

 \end{definition}

-Because operators $L_\tau$ have index 0, the sum is well-defined and does not depend modulo 2 on the chosen path.
+Because the operators $L_\tau$ have zero index, the sum is well-defined and does not depend modulo 2 on the chosen path.
 Let us repeat that, as part of Definition~\ref{def:action_hf}, these signs appear in Lemma~\ref{lem:trace_on_chains}.